Skrimpton/Guides-and-Cheatsheets/LINUX TERMINAL TIPS'N'TRICKS - WILL THEY WORK ON YOURS? (... for real: verify safety first, then try them - they should be safe little things, but better certain than sorry amirite? - ...).md

 Here we first check if PWD is a folder using an if-statement <br>
-and then following it up with echoing something if the if-test returns true
+and then echoing something if the if-test returns true

 The example exits in the elif-part, see the [linked](https://stackoverflow.com/a/53900466) stackoverflow response for more details